Expert Insights on Community Safety

 Timers are great especially on nights you won't be home.
 Just because you aren't home doesn't mean that you should keep all the lights oﬀ at all times.
 Set a timer and have the lights go on and oﬀ at speciﬁc times so that it looks like your home is being occupied.
 Many burglars study when people exit and enter their homes to plot their next move.
 By setting up these timers and lights to go on and oﬀ, it'll throw them oﬀ.

 Lock all doors and windows.

 As simple as this sounds, it's important to make note of.
 Many homes have multiple doors and windows and it can be easy to overlook one or more of them.
-For optimal safety, make sure to lock all doors when you are not home or home alone.
+For optimal safety, make sure to lock all doors and even consider a doorbell camera when you are not home or home alone.
 Make sure that windows are securely fastened so that burglars can't enter the home through any of them.
 If you have any sliding doors, place a rod in the track to prevent thieves from forcing the door open and entering.